k1itllx1killx/ST-BF/README.md

 Usage
 	1. Start the brute-force tool: python3 bruteforce.py
+	⸻

+Wordlist Requirement

+This tool requires the rockyou wordlist to function properly.

+To verify you have it, run:

+wc -l wordlists/rockyou.txt.gz

+You should see around 14,344,391 passwords.

+Make sure the file rockyou.txt.gz is placed in the wordlists/ folder before running the tool.

+If the file is not present, the setup.py script can download and decompress it automatically.

+⸻
     Notes
 	•	Ensure your wordlists are inside the wordlists/ folder.
 	•	Only use this tool on your own systems or for authorized penetration testing.